Staying Ahead

 Sedentary lifestyle

-Regular screenings should begin at age 20 for blood pressure and age 35 for cholesterol.
-Early detection and lifestyle modifications can reduce your risk of heart attack, stroke, and other complications.
+Regular screenings should begin at age 20 for blood pressure and 35 for cholesterol.
+Early detection reduces risks.

-* Influenza (Flu) Vaccine: Protects against the flu virus, which can cause fever, body aches, and pneumonia.
+Influenza (Flu) Vaccine: Protects against fever, body aches, and pneumonia.

-* Tdap (Tetanus, Diphtheria, Pertussis): Provides protection against tetanus, diphtheria, and pertussis, with a booster recommended every 10 years.
+Tdap (Tetanus, Diphtheria, Pertussis): Guards against three serious diseases, with a booster every 10 years.

-* Pneumococcal (Pneumonia) Vaccine: Shields against serious pneumococcal infections, particularly crucial for older men and those with chronic health conditions.
+Pneumococcal (Pneumonia) Vaccine: Especially important for older men and those with chronic conditions.

-* Shingles Vaccine: Recommended for men over 50, protecting against shingles and its complications.
+Shingles Vaccine: Recommended for men over 50 to prevent shingles and its complications.

-Regular checkups and screenings are also vital for early detection and better health outcomes, especially for blood pressure, cholesterol, diabetes, prostate cancer, and colorectal cancer.
+Routine checkups and screenings are equally critical for early detection of conditions such as high blood pressure, cholesterol, diabetes, prostate cancer, and colorectal cancer.

 Preventive Health through Vaccination: A Key to Better Health Outcomes